zencart/documentation/content/user/seo/other_topics.md

 ## SEO URLs

+The phrase "SEO URLs" is sometimes used to describe the process of rewriting URLs to contain keywords.
+Some experts believe this process is beneficial to your site.

 The default installation of Zen Cart does not create "SEO URLs" (URLs that are self-describing).
 Some plugins are available to do this:

 - [Ultimate SEO URLs](https://www.zen-cart.com/downloads.php?do=file&id=132)